malthe/Products.CMFPlone/Products/CMFPlone/GET_RID_OF_QI.rst

   Probably these, because they are dependencies of the above:

   - Archetypes (from ATCT)
-  - CMFFormController (from ATCT)
+  - CMFFormController (from ATCT, but installed by CMFPlone too)
-  - MimetypesRegistry (from Archetypes)
+  - MimetypesRegistry (from Archetypes, but installed by CMFPlone too)
-  - PortalTransforms (from Archetypes)
+  - PortalTransforms (from Archetypes, but installed by CMFPlone too)

 - Additional idea: before uninstalling, check if the default profile is a dependency of another profile that is currently installed.